 SEC regulations require us to identify in this Proxy Statement anyone who filed a required report late during the most recent fiscal year or prior fiscal years.
-To our knowledge, based solely on our review of the copies of such reports received by us or written representations from certain reporting persons that no Form 5s were required for such persons, we believe that during 2021, all Section 16(a) filing requirements applicable to our executive officers, directors and 10% beneficial owners were complied with on a timely basis.
+To our knowledge, based solely on our review of the copies of such reports received by us or written representations from certain reporting persons that no Form 5s were required for such persons, we believe that during 2022, all Section 16(a) filing requirements applicable to our executive officers, directors and 10% beneficial owners were complied with on a timely basis, except that the following forms were filed late due to administrative errors: one transaction for each of Mr. Davis, Ms. Cloyd, Mr. Glenn, Mr. Jones, Dr. Lathan, Dr. Li, Mr. Stern and Ms. Wallen and three transactions for Mr. Sherman.